3rd Trimester

 Ninth month of pregnancy illustration

 Month 9 is all about final preparations and waiting.
 Your baby is considered full-term at 37 weeks, though most first babies arrive after their due date.
 Your baby continues to gain weight and their organs make final adjustments for life outside the womb.
-You may experience "lightening" as baby's head drops lower into your pelvis, which can make breathing easier but increases pelvic pressure.
+You may experience lightening as baby's head drops lower into your pelvis, which can make breathing easier but increases pelvic pressure.

 Week 37